 Vitamins And Minerals – The Decline Of Nutritious Foods

-Many years ago, it was possible to obtain the vitamins and nutrients your body needs solely through foods.
+Many years ago, it was possible to obtain the vitamins and nutrients your body needs solely through food.
 But, there’s been a decline of vitamins and nutrients in our modern day foods.
 Now, it is almost impossible to consume your daily needs and still stay under 2000 calories.
 Don’t get me wrong.
 Eating fruits and vegetables are very important.
 I am not saying to just take supplements to get your nutritional needs.
 Therefore, I am saying that you need to use them together for the highest benefit.

 The level of nutrients and vitamins in our foods have decreased dramatically.
 You would have to eat between 10-12 modern day apples to compare to one apple 60 years ago.
 In fact, this is because today’s agriculture doesn’t allow the soil to enrich itself.
 Instead it depends on chemical fertilizers.
 Indeed, they don’t replace the variety of nutrients that humans and plants need.
 Furthermore, the long shipping and storage time between harvest and selling reduces nutrient content.
 In fact, all of this affects the vitamins and minerals found in foods.